paritytech/evm-test-suite/README.md

 With `--ethereum` being the default option.

 When passing `--endpoint` or `-e`, the second argument must be the `http` endpoint of the node you are connecting to.
-If choosing from a preset chain and specifying a test, `--` should be passed for the `<URL>` argument.
 You must also set the `USE_REVIVE` env var to either `true` or `false`, in order to enable compilation to PolkaVM instead of EVM.
 If `USE_REVIVE` is set to `false`, it will use the configuration inside of the projects' `hardhat.config.ts`.

+If choosing from a preset chain and specifying a test, `--` should be passed for the `<URL>` argument, and the `USE_REVIVE` env var is set automatically depending on the chain.

 As for `TEST`, you can specify either `--matter-labs` to run the `matter-labs` tests or `--smart-contracts` to run the tests that deploy and check against the